itu-dallasli/Idiom_Detection_in_Tur-It_Using_DL/README.md

 # Idiom Detection Project

-This repository contains a machine learning project focused on idiom detection in multiple languages, specifically Turkish and Italian.
+This repository contains a machine learning and deep learning hybrid project focused on idiom detection in multiple languages, specifically Turkish and Italian.
 The project uses advanced NLP techniques and transformer-based models to identify idioms in text.

 ## Project Structure